mrauhu/docker-openvpn-http-ssh-proxy/README.md

 3. Copy your OpenVPN client config with certificates to the `config/` directory.

-4. Create the `.env.local` file and set values:
+4. Create the `.env` file and set values:

 ```shell
 OPENVPN_USERNAME=